carloop/maker-faire-demo/README.md

 The main program reads 3 knobs (engine speed, vehicle speed and engine temperature) and transmit CAN messages with those values to control the dials in the the dashboard.

+A car pedal was added for Bay Area Maker Faire 2018.

 The Carloop also interfaces a Linux laptop or Raspberry Pi running `canutils`, a suite of program for car hacking.